Tag Archive for: DUMG

 - URL: https://gestapratique.fr/

-- Objective: To answer common questions about the daily life of a pregnant woman
+- Objective: To answer common questions about the daily life of a pregnant patient

 - Pros: advice on daily life, practical guides for patients available for download

-- A seal of quality: The site has been tested by 30 general practitioners.
-83% of them find the site useful.
+- A Seal of Quality: The site was tested by 30 general practitioners.
+83% of them found the site useful.
 Regular updates are planned.

 - Poster: Download